 Drenperdo Mui, phagede Jakha, schiel Wuschtia; Pokunipen.
 Phagedo Dschi, kek Ducho, kek Labensa, kek Asvia.

 Eingefallenes Gesicht, erloschene Augen, kalte Lippen.
 Stille.
 Ein zerrissenes Herz, ohne Atem, ohne Worte, keine Tränen.

 Pallid face, dead eyes, cold lips.
 Silence.
 A broken heart without breath, without words, no tears.

 The memorial is open 24 hours every day, and is free to the public.
 With BVG public transport, the nearest U-Bahn station is Bundestag (U55) or Brandenburger Tor (U55), and the nearest S-Bahn station is Brandenburger Tor (S1, S2, S25).
 Around the corner from the memorial is bus stop “Reichstag/Bundestag (Berlin)”, served by bus route 100 (east to S+U Alexanderplatz, west to S+U Zoologischer Garten).

 • Denkmal für die im Nationalsozialismus ermordeten Sinti und Roma Europas, auf Deutsch.

 • Memorial to the Sinti and Roma of Europe Murdered under the National Socialist Regime, in English.

 • About the Sinti and Roma, US Holocaust Memorial Museum

 • andBerlin wrote about his visit shortly after its initial unveiling in the fall of 2012.

-I made the video and photos with the Canon EOS6D on 8 May 2015.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-71Z.
+I made the video and photos with a Canon EOS6D mark 1 on 8 May 2015.
+This post appears on Fotoeins Fotografie at fotoeins.com as http://wp.me/p1BIdT-71Z.